 What Happens if You Don’t Boil Wort?

 If you don’t boil wort, harmful bacteria and wild yeast can spoil the beer.
-Boiling sterilizes the wort, removing unwanted organisms.
+Boiling sterilizes the wort to remove unwanted organisms.
 It also helps extract bitterness from hops and enhances flavors.
 Skipping this step can lead to inconsistent fermentation and off-flavors that affect the final beer quality.

 Does Beer Get Stronger the Longer It Ferments?